hiperbio/het-cl-episdet/README.md

 The repository is structured as follows:

+* `data_sets`: Contains randomly generated input data sets.
+The data sets are balanced (50/50 case/controls) and contain varying amounts of SNPs and samples.
 * `cpu`: Contains the CPU-only implementations for single-objective Bayesian K2 and Mutual Entropy scores.
 * `cpu_vect`: Contains the CPU-only implementations using vectorization intrinsics for single-objective Bayesian K2 and Mutual Entropy scores.
 * `gpu`: Contains the GPU-only implementations for single-objective Bayesian K2 and Mutual Entropy scores.